 A myocardial infarction, commonly known as a heart attack, occurs when blood flow through the coronary arteries is blocked.
 A heart attack usually happens to people with atherosclerotic coronary heart disease, which narrows one or more of the coronary arteries.
 A blood clot becomes lodged in the narrowed artery, preventing blood from reaching the heart muscle.
 Because the heart needs a virtually constant supply of oxygen-rich blood to survive, an interruption in blood flow to the heart can quickly cause muscle cells to die.
+There has been much talk in the medical community of using stem cells to rebuild the heart after a heart attack.

 Dead heart muscle cells cannot help the heart pump blood.
 Thus, people who suffer a heart attack are often left with “weak” hearts.
 Instead of strongly squeezing blood out of the heart to the rest of the body, a larger portion of the blood remains in the heart (i.e. reduced ejection fraction).
 People who have had a heart attack that reduces ejection fraction commonly develop a condition known as congestive heart failure.